…and action! A day in the life of a brand producer

 During most in-house shoots, as the producer I have to be ready to take on more roles.
 I’m never surprised if I find myself doing other tasks, such as vegetable casting in a grocery shop, polishing a table or designing an indoor shop stall.
 I become a Jack of all trades, prepared to go that extra mile if need be, which not only makes the results more rewarding but teaches me a lot every time.

 It’s no secret; filmmaking isn’t as glamorous as it looks in the finished product and sometimes a bit of fabrication is needed.
 But having control over a frame allows you to do wonderful things and produce exactly what you want the audience to see, whether it’s a grocery store or cosy apartment.

 This requires attention to detail, checking everything appears clear and attractive behind the lens and keeping that pesky fly from photobombing any scenes.
 And don’t be surprised if the end-results take your breath away; in my first food shoot the tiramisu looked so good and tempting that it became my favorite dessert.
 You know it’s effective marketing when it gets you!

 Want to see more of the brand team’s work?
-Check out the videos below, or see more design work on their Behance page here.
+See more design work on their Behance page here.